schubergphilis/splunk_nagios/README.md

 * Checks if cluster search and replication factor are met
 * Checks is all peers (indexers) are up
 * Check license usage and alert on license violations
+* Optionally specifiy a list of checks to be run (if not: all checks are performed)

 Supports
 ========